saurav-codes/focus-timer-django-vue/docs/project-architecture.md

    - Presses the 'a' keyboard shortcut (when not focused in an input field)
 2. A centered modal popup appears (Notion/Spotlight style)
 3. User enters task description in the input field
+4. User can customize task duration (optional):
+   - Click on the duration button (defaults to "30m")
+   - Use the hours/minutes selectors in the dropdown
+   - Changes are applied immediately
-4. Task can be saved by:
+5. Task can be saved by:
    - Pressing Enter key
    - Clicking outside the popup (auto-saves if input has content)
-5. User can cancel task creation by:
+6. User can cancel task creation by:
    - Pressing Escape key
    - Clicking the close button
-6. On save, task is created with default duration (30m) and added to the Brain Dump column
+7. On save, task is created with specified duration and added to the Brain Dump column
-7. UI is updated immediately (optimistic update) while backend request is processed
+8. UI is updated immediately (optimistic update) while backend request is processed

 ### Task Movement
 1. User drags task from source column